kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-coinbase-transaction.md

 _If transaction fees are optional, why would Alice opt to pay?_

 As mentioned earlier, the person who would like to be elected **picks **the transactions that they would like to include.
 When searching for transactions to include into the batch of transactions, the transactions with higher transaction fees, take priority.

+Since transactions are processed in batches and periodically, if you include no transaction fee, the person who would like to be elected may never choose your transaction each time.
+Remember there is also a limit to how many transactions he can choose.